Updated: Feb 2

-But times have changed and our traditions need to change too, including the ridiculous tradition of single-use wrapping paper.
+But times have changed and our traditions need to change too, including the tradition of single-use wrapping paper.
 I have actually never bought wrapping paper in my almost two decades as a gift-wrapping adult and it’s never been an issue.
-Below you will find several suggestions to help you give up the habit…
+Your gifts can still be beautiful, seasonally appropriate and festive, without all the waste.
+Here are some suggestions:

 I hope this helps.
 If you still have gift wrap from previous holidays, don’t despair.
-Make a pledge now that you will never buy it again and more forward confidently knowing you are bucking a silly, outdated, and wasteful tradition.
+Make a pledge now that you will never buy it again and more forward confidently knowing you are making the right choices now.

 Do you have any other ideas for zero-waste or low-waste gift wrapping?